adfelippe/redi-intro-programming/README.md

-# redi-intro-programming
+# ReDI School
-ReDI School - Intro to Programming in Python code
+## Intro to Programming in Python

+This repository contains the source code of the programs developed during the "Intro to Programming in Python" class at ReDI School in Malmö.